near/community/meetings/chain-wg.md

-# Chain Team Agenda and Notes
+# Protocol Team Agenda and Notes

 This thread contains agenda and/or summary of the regular chain sync meeting.
 Please propose agenda items through the PRs and Issues.